 In plain english, however, variance is a measure of how far a set of numbers are spread out from their average.

-If you prefer to watch a video that explains variance, you can do so below:
+If you prefer to watch a video that explains variance and how we use it for you to make money betting on sports, you can do so below:

 Why is it important?